difference between lok sabha and rajya sabha

 No, Lok Sabha has more power.
 It exclusively introduces money bills and holds no-confidence votes against the government.

-Can an individual have a seat in the Rajya Sabha and Lok Sabha at the same time?
+Can an individual have a seat in the Rajya Sabha and Lok Sabha simultaneously?

-No, an individual cannot hold a seat in both the Rajya Sabha and Lok Sabha simultaneously.
+No, an individual cannot simultaneously hold a seat in the Rajya Sabha and Lok Sabha.
 The houses have separate constituencies and membership criteria.

 What happens if a state is not represented in Rajya Sabha?